Winter is a magical time to visit the USA.

 Once you land in the USA, rent a car with all-wheel drive, which will help you navigate snowy or icy roads.
 If you don’t have all-wheel drive, you may need to get snow chains to ensure your safety; in some cases, you won’t be allowed to drive up to the mountains without the chains.
 Make sure your vehicle is always filled with at least a half a tank of gas and is stocked with water, snacks, warm clothes and a mobile phone, in case of emergencies.

-Taking a scenic drive on the Bear Tooth Highway in Wyoming
+Taking a scenic drive on the Beartooth Highway, which passes through Wyoming and Montana

 Book Your Trip Early